|

 of common purpose

-about education in the
+about education in

-society
+the society

-OF ANALYTICAL RESEARCH
+TYPES OF ANALYTICAL

-Focuses
+Focuses on the

-on the meaning of a
+meaning of a concept

-concept (e.g.,
+(e.g., education,

-education, literacy,
+literacy, knowledge)

-describing the generic
+by describing the

-meaning, the essential
+generic meaning, the

-meanings, and the
+and the appropriate

-appropriate usage of
+usage of the

-the concept.
+concept.

-uses 3 types of
+Researcher uses 3

 -generic